T

 museum

-Australia's oldest and most visited art museum, housing an extensive collection of international and Australian art.
-Explore diverse exhibitions ranging from ancient artifacts to contemporary masterpieces.
+Australia's oldest and most visited art museum, featuring a vast collection spanning international and Australian art.
+Explore diverse exhibitions from historical masterpieces to contemporary installations.

-• Check the NGV website for current special exhibitions, which may have an entry fee.
+• Check for special exhibitions which may have an entry fee.

 2. Midday